falkowich/pyise-ers/README.md

   * pytest --record-mode=rewrite (To rewrite cassettes with live data)
   * pytest (to reuse the recorded cassetes)

-The plan is to extend the testing with pytest, and hopefully get good testcoverage on this library.
+The plan is to extend the testing with testcoverage on this library.

 ### Enable REST API